bradstiff/react-app-location/README.md

 Generates a React Router 4 `Link` passing the URL as the `to` prop.

+**`Location.toRoute(routeOptions: {component, render: func, children: func, invalid}, exact: bool, strict: bool, sensitive: bool)`**

+Renders a React Router 4 `Route` which parses params and passes them as props to your component.

 **`Location.path`**

-Returns the path property which you can use when building a Route by hand without automatic param parsing.
+Returns the path property which you can use when building a Route by hand, e.g., without params passed as props.

 ## Development